ChicoState/UX-ScheduleBuilder/phaseII/README.md

 This was conducted to get opinions on how our app should look and what information users want presented.
 These questions were asked to college students, the main audience we are targeting.

--Wireframe and cognitive walkthrough
+**Wireframe and cognitive walkthrough**
-We created wireframes from our sketches and gave them to a few college students to let them perform a cognitive walkthrough analysis.
+* We created wireframes from our sketches and gave them to a few college students to let them perform a cognitive walkthrough analysis.
 They tried to complete tasks based on the personas we created previously.
 At each step, they were asked these set of questions:

     1) Will the user know what to do at this step?
-    1) If the user does the right thing, will the user know that they did the right thing and is making progress toward the goal?
+    2) If the user does the right thing, will the user know that they did the right thing and is making progress toward the goal?

 The purpose of the walkthrough was to ensure that our app was usable and there was a screen for each step.

 ## Findings

-From informal feedback, we found that,
+From informal feedback, we found that

-    -Users like the ability to switch between different ‘views’.
+* Users like the ability to switch between different ‘views’.
-    -Users want the ability to see all deadlines and need a feature to prevent overbooking for a specific date.
+* Users want the ability to see all deadlines and need a feature to prevent overbooking for a specific date.
-    -Users like positive reinforcement as encouragement to finish a task From the cognitive walkthrough, we found that,
+* Users like positive reinforcement as encouragement to finish a task

+From the cognitive walkthrough, we found that,
-    -Users pointed out missing screens and features.
+* Users pointed out missing screens and features.
-    -Users pointed out ambiguity with elements.
+* Users pointed out ambiguity with elements.
-    -Users pointed out unlabeled or ambiguously labeled buttons.
+* Users pointed out unlabeled or ambiguously labeled buttons.
-    -Users pointed out a lack of feedback for doing actions.
+* Users pointed out a lack of feedback for doing actions.

 ## Conclusions